chrisbodger/veincam2019/Administration/Poster Presentation Notes.md

 * Customise colours so that everything is consistent; don't merely copy images from external sources or the like.

 ## Specifications
 * A1 size, however design for A0.
+Should be printable for all sizes.
 * No template to follow.
 * Submit as PDF on wattle.
 * Include names of all team members.